bozuko/bozuko/content/app/terms.md

 8. **Indemnification**

-    You agree to indemnify, defend and hold harmless Bozuko and its subsidiaries, affiliates, shareholders, directors, officers, employees and agents, from any claim, demand, liability, expense or loss, including reasonable attorneysí fees, due to or arising out of, or in any way connected with your use of or access to the Site or your violation of these Terms of Use.
+    You agree to indemnify, defend and hold harmless Bozuko and its subsidiaries, affiliates, shareholders, directors, officers, employees and agents, from any claim, demand, liability, expense or loss, including reasonable attorneys‚Äô fees, due to or arising out of, or in any way connected with your use of or access to the Site or your violation of these Terms of Use.

 9. **Modifications**

     Bozuko may modify these Terms of Use from time to time.
-When Bozuko posts modifications to these Terms, Bozuko will revise the ìLast Revisedî date at the top of this web page.
+When Bozuko posts modifications to these Terms, Bozuko will revise the ‚ÄúLast Revised‚Äù date at the top of this web page.
 Upon any material modification to these Terms, we will notify you by prominently posting notice of the changes on the Site.
 The modified Terms of Use will be effective immediately upon posting on the Site.
 Your continued use of the Site after the posting of the modified Terms of Use on the Site constitutes your agreement to abide and be bound by the modified Terms of Use.
 If you